ancapdev/LightBSON.jl/README.md

 ```

 ### Read Abstract Types
-The abstract types `Number`, `Integer`, and `AbstractFloat` can be used to materialize numeric fields to the most appropriate Julia constrained under the abstract type.
+The abstract types `Number`, `Integer`, and `AbstractFloat` can be used to materialize numeric fields to the most appropriate Julia type under the abstract type.
 ```Julia
 buf = UInt8[]
 writer = BSONWriter(buf)